Sameera Saneesh

-Sameera's first film as costume designer was The White Elephant, a 2008 low-profile Hindi film, directed by Aijaz Khan.
-Her first major commercial film, Aashiq Abu's Daddy Cool, was released in 2009.
-Sameera currently holds to her credit an award by Limca Book of Records for "designing costumes for a large number of films in a very short span of time".
-She has a supporting team of around 25 people designing and creating clothes for the film characters.
+Early and personal life

 Sameera was born to Ibrahim and Jameela in June, 1983.
 She completed her undergraduate degree at Bharat Mata College, Cochin.
 It was her fondness for drawing and fabric painting that saw her join for a diploma in fashion designing.
 She is married to Saneesh K. J., a Kochi-based engineer.
 She has cited her late mother Jameela as major influence on her life and career.
 Sabyasachi Mukherjee, a famous fashion designer from Kolkata, is the "favorite designer" of Sameera Saneesh.